PRACTICES & HEALTH FACILITIES

 A defibrillator is a medical device that can restore the heart to a normal rhythm using electrical impulses.
-In the event of cardiac arrest, every second counts - the faster the defibrillator is used, the higher the chances of survival.
-Studies show that the survival rate in the event of cardiac arrest increases by up to 70% if a defibrillator is used within the first 3-5 minutes.
+In the event of cardiac arrest, every second counts – the faster the defibrillator is used, the higher the chances of survival.
+Studies show that the survival rate in cardiac arrest increases by up to 70% if a defibrillator is used within the first 3-5 minutes.

 Cardiac arrest means that the heart has stopped beating.
 In this situation, the heart no longer pumps blood through the body.
 Without blood flow, vital organs, especially the brain, no longer receive oxygen.
 This is life-threatening and requires immediate action.
 Imagine if the engine in a car suddenly stopped running - without the engine, nothing works.
 It's the same with cardiac arrest: without the beating heart, the body cannot function.